 It is worth mentioning, that there are many ways to build a model in Solidworks, as well as different methods, this depends more on the user and their preferences, so I tried to outline different techniques and explain my preferred workflow and why I have been successful with this method in the past.

 Setting up your model correctly is an important first step of the building process – a strong foundation helps ensure a stable construction.
 By placing front and side 2D images of your design in the 3D file, you create an underlay, which is used to build the outlines of your model.
-If the product you are modelling will contain internal components, you must consider where they will be positioned and how thick the walls housing them will be.
-This was particularly important for me to emphasise during the training, as all the designs in development had numerous components, such as motors and batteries.
+If the product you are modeling will contain internal components, you must consider where they will be positioned and how thick the walls housing them will be.
+This was particularly important for me to emphasize during the training, as all the designs in development had numerous components, such as motors and batteries.

 Therefore, I encouraged the guys to start building their own 3D models, offering them my support and help with any questions or problems, and I must say they did great.
 Once the first iterations of their models were constructed, we sat together and reviewed the geometry.
 I showed them which tools they must use to review their surface curvature, how to interpret the results and how to use them to make improvements.
 Each time we did so, I was encouraged to see progress in their work and a gradually building understanding of how to master the software.
-In the end we not only achieved excellent results, but we also got the team to learn how to use the program while strengthening their skills as designers.
+In the end, we not only achieved excellent results, but we also got the team to learn how to use the program while strengthening their skills as designers.

 The remaining week was busy with training and passed by quickly.
 By Friday I was ready to return to Germany and see my family but was grateful having had to opportunity to see and work, if only briefly, in a new and exciting city.